 Throughout my professional career, I’ve always worked full-time for one company and do freelance work on the side.
 That type of work schedule was an effort to make myself more well-rounded as a professional, and simultaneously get myself wet in other ventures that are of my passion.
-While my “full-time jobs” were in big business, primarily in the tech industry, a good portion of my freelance work happened to be in the non-profit sector, where I literally dove in head first (and probably felt like I did it without swim trunks).
+While my “full-time jobs” were in big business, primarily in the tech industry, a good portion of my freelance work happened to be in the non-profit business sector, where I literally dove in head first (and probably felt like I did it without swim trunks).
 I know that a big company environment can differ from that of a non-profit organization, but business philosophies aren’t all that different.

 At least, not entirely.

 What is very obvious to me in my experience is how non-profits tend to produce lower quality results that most big businesses [can] produce — and I say that loosely.
 Human resources, time resources, skill/knowledge of best practices, and other factors do come into play in this equation.
 With a limited staff, non-profits tend to do too much and spread themselves thin to get the best results they can with what they have, which isn’t always a bad thing.
 But with a leaner, greener way of conducting business in a corporate and individual level, non-profits can succeed more frequently in their campaigns, their ROI, and overall business mentality.
 Here’s how [I think] it can work.

 1. Put Your Employees with the Right Skills in the Right Place